Search Apply Now

 Duration: 2 years part-time.

-An Australian bachelor degree, or an equivalent qualification, with a Weighted Average Mark (WAM) of 60, or an equivalent Grade Point Average, plus two years relevant work experience.
+An Australian bachelor degree, or an equivalent qualification, with at least a credit (60%) average, or an equivalent Grade Point Average, plus two years relevant work experience*.

 Duration: 1.4 years part-time.

-A Monash University Graduate Certificate of Human Resource Management with a Weighted Average Mark (WAM) of 60.
+A Monash University Graduate Certificate of Human Resource Management with at least a credit (60%) average.

 Applicants must meet the English language requirements.